yasser-osamaa/simple-tuneApp/README.md

 - Expanded Widget to make A good Responsive UI For All Screen<br>
 - InKwell Widget to make Container Clickable and used on Tap to make Action<br>
 - can use gesturedetector he work like InKwell to make Normal Widget Clickable
-- Used Map to Assign Data into Custom Widget And Make it easier in code
+- Used Map to Assign Data Of List into Custom Widget And Make it easier in code
  ```
  Column(
         children: